-All open space shall have a permanent conservation restriction or agricultural preservation restriction in accordance with M.G.L. c 184 Section 31, approved by the Planning Board and Board of Selectmen.
+All open space shall have a permanent conservation restriction or agricultural preservation restriction in accordance with M.G.L. c 184 Section 31, approved by the Planning Board and Select Board.
 Depending upon the ownership of the open space, these restrictions shall be enforceable by the Town or an outside non-profit organization, the principal purpose of which is conservation or preservation of open space.
 In all cases of ownership, these restrictions shall also conform to the standards of the Massachusetts Executive Office of Environmental Affairs, Division of Conservation Services; shall be recorded to ensure that such land shall be kept in an open and natural state and not be built for residential use, or developed for accessory uses such as parking or roadways except as permitted by this bylaw and approved by the Planning board.
 Restrictions shall provide for periodic inspection of the open space by the Town.
 Such restrictions shall be submitted to the Planning Board prior to approval of the project and recorded at the Registry of Deeds/Land Court simultaneously with recording of the definitive subdivision plan.
 If conservation restriction is not complete at the recording of the definitive plan, the Planning Board can allow the developer to submit a check to the town (amount determined by the Planning Board) to cover the costs of developing the conservation restriction, monitoring and related costs.
-Before any lots are released, the open space needs to be deeded to the town or other entity as described in Section 3.04 (k) And the developer must mark the open space boundaries with signs, approved by the Planning Board,
+Before any lots are released, the open space needs to be deeded to the town or other entity as described in Section 3.04 (k) And the developer must mark the open space boundaries with signs, approved by the Planning Board as described in Section 3.04 (j).
+Amended 6/29/20; AG approved 9/3/20; Effective 6/29/20 or parts of this bylaw shall not affect the validity of the remainder of the town's zoning bylaw.